Wondering what is CFD trading, or tips how to trade CFDs in Australia ?… if so, we can explain!

 Introduction To CFD Leverage

-CFDs are derivatives because their value is derived from the value of another underlying asset (such as a share, commodity or market index).
+CFDs are derivatives because their value is based (or derived from) an underlying asset (such as a share, commodity or market index).
 Leverage is an aspect of CFD trading that is critical to understand prior to opening any CFD online account.
-With any leveraged derivative, including CFDs, you only have to put in a fraction of the market value of the underlying asset when making a trade.
-However, CFD trades are entitled to the same gains or losses as if you had paid 100%.
+With any leveraged derivative, including CFDs, traders are only required to deposit, via the initial margin, a relatively small percentage of the underlying assets market value to open a position.
+However, CFD traders receive the same profits, and are exposed to the same losses as if 100% of the price was paid.

-Leverage means small market movements can have a big impact on the success of your trades.
-Gains and losses are magnified and the risks are therefore also greater.
+When using leverage, small movements in the market can have a large impact on the success of your trades.
+Profits and losses are magnified, and therefore the risks are also greater.
 When trading with leverage it is therefore imperative to understand the risks involved and learn to handle it correctly!

 Trade CFDs Online